Night rides on electric scooters in Yekaterinburg required a ban

 In the center of Yekaterinburg, they are going to restrict scooter rentals from 23:00 to 6:00.
 The corresponding proposal was announced at a meeting of the City Duma commission on life safety by the Deputy Head of the State Traffic Inspectorate, Pavel Krylov.

 At 03:00, ordinary citizens have little need to go anywhere on scooters.
 There are taxis.
-There is not such a huge difference between renting a scooter and taking a taxi.
-In some cases, a taxi is even more profitable.
+There is not such a huge difference between renting scooters and taking a taxi.
+In some cases, taxis are even more profitable.

 Pavel Krylov, Deputy Head of the City State Traffic Inspectorate

-Traffic police officers also proposed restricting the use of electric scooters on 74 sections of roads where the movement of cars and pedestrians is allowed.
+Traffic police officers also came up with an initiative to restrict the use of electric scooters on 74 sections of roads where the movement of cars and pedestrians is allowed.

-Earlier, the Investigative Committee of Russia proposed obliging owners of electric scooters to obtain driver's licenses and set a minimum age for their operation — 16 years.
+Earlier, the Investigative Committee of Russia proposed to oblige owners of electric scooters to obtain driver's licenses and set a minimum age for their operation — 16 years.

 Read materials on the topic: